 You’ll get credit for proactively communicating and won’t spend valuable time cleaning up the “dirt” in the vacuum.

 The key is developing messages based on your audience’s needs and then communicating them in multiple ways.
 Engage key influencers and thought leaders, who typically feed and influence the grapevine the most, along with supervisors throughout the organization.
-When employees hear the same messages from their supervisor (always their preferred source), from the CEO, read it on the intranet, and hear it through the grapevine, they’re more likely to believe it and, most important, act on it.
+When employees hear the same messages from their supervisor (always their preferred source for job-related information), from the CEO, read it on the intranet, and hear it through the grapevine, they’re more likely to believe it and, most importantly, act on it.

-In fact, one of our clients has a publication called The Straight Scoop—just one of the ways they’re addressing the grapevine head-on.
+In fact, one of our clients has an internal publication called The Straight Scoop—just one of the ways they’re addressing the grapevine head-on.
 In the end, the grapevine can be a powerful resource if you tap it strategically and with discipline.

 What could you be communicating today that you’re waiting to share?